 \section{Quotients of Strongly Noetherian Adic Spaces}

-We discuss the existence of quotient of some class of analytic adic spaces by an action of a finite group $G$.
-We refer the reader to Appendix~\ref{defn-adic} for the review of the main definitions and facts from the theory of Huber rings and corresponding adic spaces.
+We discuss the existence of quotients of some class of analytic adic spaces by an action of a finite group $G$.
+We refer the reader to Appendix~\ref{defn-adic} for a review of the main definitions and facts from the theory of Huber rings and corresponding adic spaces.

 The strategy to construct quotients is close to the one used in Section~\ref{section:alg} and Section~\ref{section:formal}.
-We firstly construct the candidate space $X/G$ that is, a priori, only a valuation space.
-This construction clearly satisfies the universal property, but it is not clear if $X/G$ is an adic space.
+We firstly construct the candidate space $X/G$ that is, a priori, only a topologically locally $v$-ringed space (see Definition~\ref{defn:valuative-spaces}).
+This construction clearly satisfies the universal property, but it is not clear whether $X/G$ is an adic space.
 We resolve this issue by firstly showing that it is an adic space if $X$ is affinoid.
 Then we argue by gluing to prove the claim for a larger class of adic spaces.

 We point out the two main complications compared to Section~\ref{section:formal} (and Section~\ref{section:alg}).
 The first new issue that is not seen in the world of formal schemes is that the notion of a finite (resp. topologically finite type) morphism of Huber pairs $(A, A^+) \to (B, B^+)$ is more involved since there is an extra condition on the morphism $A^+ \to B^+$ that makes the theory more subtle (see Definition~\ref{defn:huber-topologically-finite-type} and Definition~\ref{defn:Huber-finite}).